dldasomlee/Python-Projects/Factbook.db/README.md

 In this **project/practice**, I am trying to create and use indexes for better performance.

 ## Data set
 I am grabbing the world factbook posted by [Gerald Bauer](https://github.com/factbook/factbook.sql), and this is originally published by the CIA.
-Factbook.db is offering free country profiles in the public domain.
+Factbook.db includes free data of country profiles in the public domain.
 - factbook.db

 In above page, he also includes,